-The American flag, or the Star Spangled Banner, is very different from most of the flags of our former first-world colonies.
+The American flag, or the Star Spangled Banner, is very different from most of the flags of UK’s former first-world colonies.
 Unlike them, it doesn’t feature the Union Jack, but once upon a time before the inception of this edition of the flag things use to be that way.

 Thirteen equal horizontal stripes of red and white mix together to represent the thirteen British colonies that declared independence from the Kingdom of Great Britain.
 The fifty stars are the fifty states of United States of America, and the first flag with its Union Jack insignia and stripes, was carved out of hemp.

 There was a controversy that the first edition of this new flag was designed by Betsey Ross, but that controversy turned out to be incorrect because the origins of the flags lies in the American Revolution.
 The Revolution is what made America independent from Great Britain, following eighteen years of war.